richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

     print("IMAGEPATH_OCR is not defined or the file does not exist.")
 ```

-Execute cell to send your image to the Azure AI Vision endpoint, and review the returned JSON for OCR results.
+Execute cell and review the returned JSON result.

 ------------------------- -------------------------